japa/japa.dev/content/runner/assertion-planning.md

 })
 ```

-To prevent this behavior, you can make use of **assertion planning**.
-Now, in the following example, we are telling the assert module to expect exactly one assertion (using `assert.plan(1)` method) by the end of the test.
+To prevent this behavior, you can use **assertion planning**.
+In the following example, we tell the assert module to expect exactly one assertion (using the `assert.plan(1)` method) by the end of the test.

-If no assertions were made (meaning, the `someOperation` method didn't raise any exception), then mark the test as failed.
+If no assertions were made (meaning, the `someOperation` method didn't raise an exception), mark the test as failed.

 ```ts
 test('a false-positive test', async ({ assert }) => {